-Europe continues to host large populations of refugees and other persons whom conflicts over the past two decades or more have left in protracted displacement, often in dire conditions.
-In its 2010-2011 Global Appeal, UNHCR reported that there were nearly 4.2 million asylum seekers, refugees, IDPs, stateless individuals, or other persons "of concern" throughout Europe and Central Asia.
-Many had fled conflicts outside the region, such as in Afghanistan, but the estimates also comprise persons claiming persecution within the countries of the former Soviet Union.
+Europe continues to host large refugee populations, as well as other persons affected by conflict, who, over the last two decades, have been left in situations of protracted displacement - often in dire conditions.
+In its 2010-2011 Global Appeal, UNHCR reported that there were nearly 4.2 million asylum seekers, refugees, internally displaced persons (IDPs), stateless individuals, or other persons "of concern" throughout Europe and Central Asia.
+Many had fled conflicts outside the region, such as in Afghanistan, but the estimates also comprise persons claiming persecution within Eurasia.

 All Eurasian countries except Uzbekistan have acceded to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol.
-Nonetheless, in some former Soviet Republics and in Russia, the governments provide scant protection to refugees and asylum seekers, and public intolerance, including attacks against non-Slavic foreigners, are common.
-Even those nations that are pursuing democratic governance have been slow or reluctant to recognize, protect, and integrate refugees and other at-risk individuals.
+However, compliance with these instruments remains problematic.
+Despite sustained efforts by UNHCR and other stakeholders to build protection capacity and help strengthen asylum systems and protection laws in Central Asia, results have so far been modest.
+The protection provided by some Eurasian governments to refugees, asylum seekers, and other migrants is limited, and public intolerance, including attacks against non-Slavic foreigners, is common.
+Many of these countries have been slow or reluctant to recognize, protect, and integrate refugees and other atrisk individuals.
 UNHCR has been working with many of these governments to establish asylum procedures and refugee protection laws.
 Modest progress has been made.

-According to UNHCR, at the end of 2009 there were approximately 461,000 refugees and IDPs in the Balkans, almost all of whom have been displaced for a decade or longer.
-An estimated 225,000 persons of this population are minorities from Kosovo, most of whom are displaced in Serbia.
+According to UNHCR, at the end of 2010 there were approximately 427,000 refugees and IDPs in the Balkans, almost all of whom have been displaced for a decade or longer.
+An estimated 204,000 persons of this population are minorities from Kosovo, most of whom are displaced in Serbia.
 After several years of steady decline in returns to Kosovo, the number of returnees doubled from 2008 to 2009.
-Finding durable solutions for the remaining refugees and IDPs in the Balkans continues to be problematic, but it is noteworthy that, in late 2009, representatives of the Balkan states convened a series of meetings leading to a March 2010 ministerial to explore means to resolving issues confronting vulnerable, displaced persons affected by the conflict of the 1990s.
+In 2010 and 2011, the countries of the region - with the assistance of the international community - made progress toward resolving the refugee situation.
+A March 2010 ministerial meeting in Belgrade revived an effort to find durable solutions for the remaining vulnerable refugees and IDPs, and led to the appointment of a Personal Envoy of the High Commissioner for Refugees for Resolution of the Protracted Displacement in the Western Balkans.
+The Envoy is coordinating a process intended to resolve outstanding displacement issues and conclude with an international donor conference to assist the remaining, vulnerable refugees in the region.

 Since 1989, the USRAP has offered resettlement consideration to individuals from certain religious minorities in the nations that made up the former Soviet Union who also have close family ties to the United States.
-Under the Lautenberg Amendment, Jews, Evangelical Christians, and certain members of the Ukrainian Catholic or Ukrainian Orthodox Churches benefit from a reduced evidentiary standard when being considered for refugee status.
+Under the Lautenberg Amendment, Jews, Evangelical Christians, and certain members of the Ukrainian Catholic or Ukrainian Orthodox Churches benefited from a reduced evidentiary standard when being considered for refugee status.
 In recent years, fewer new applications and low approval rates have resulted in fewer departures to the United States.
-In addition to those eligible under the Lautenberg Amendment, individuals of all nationalities throughout the region may be referred for Priority 1 processing.
+The Lautenberg Amendment, and its reduced evidentiary standard, expired on May 31, 2011; however, the Department will continue to process applications received by that date against Lautenberg standards throughout FY 2012.
+Individuals of all nationalities throughout the region may be referred for Priority 1 processing.